 I’m not a cake mix person, so no thanks.
 But still.
-Moscato Pound Cake.
+Moscato Cake.
+How good does that sound?!

 And I make pound cakes.
 A lot of them.
 What’s to stop me from putting some wine in my pound cake?
 Nothing.
 I tweeted back to Terra–I don’t wanna make a box cake.
 And she was all, “Ew–no!
 I never bake from boxes.”
 So we both did our Own Thing.

 She made hers with grapes.
 Makes sense, right?
 Grapes.
 Wine.
 Wine.
 Grapes.
 And Greek Yogurt.
 The Greeks drank wine, so there you go.
 Her cake is lovely.
-See!
-Click either picture to go straight to her blog post and recipe for Grape Moscato Pound Cake.
+See below.

 I wasn’t really sure what kind of moscato pound cake I was going to make until…Kismet!